varnerlab/CHEME-5800-Labs-Fall-2025/labs/week-1/L1b/README.md

 #### Manual PATH updates
 * On `Windows,` please check the `Add Julia to Path` checkbox during installation.
 This will allow you to run Julia from the command line.
-* On `MacOS,` please follow the instructions to add Julia to your path found [here](https://julialang.org/downloads/platform/#macos).
+* On `macOS,` please follow the instructions to add Julia to your path found [here](https://julialang.org/downloads/platform/#macos).
 This will allow you to run Julia from the command line.

 ## Installing Anaconda
 This course uses [Anaconda](https://www.anaconda.com/products/individual) as a Python distribution.
 You can find the installation instructions for Anaconda [here](https://docs.anaconda.com/anaconda/install/).
 If you still need a Python installation on your machine, we recommend installing [Anaconda](https://www.anaconda.com/products/individual).